brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 It's similar to an Swagger file, right?
 But, it's part of our system.
 Part of our development proccess is to declare that schema.
 This is one big improvement over REST:

-*documentation is generated in the development proccess*
+*documentation is generated in the development process*

-What else?
+Documentation generated in the process is for sure, more trustable regarding it's "uptodatiness".

 Let's imagine now we need to access this same service from a mobile device to make a very simple and optimized list of all posts.
 We just need two fields, title and id.
 How would you do that in REST?
 Well, you probably would need to pass a parameter to specify this return type and code it inside your controller, putting a switch of if somewhere.

 In GraphQL, all you need is to change the query to say what fields you need.